Yo-kai Watch: Characters

-An apprentice shaman and the oldest of the Arihoshi siblings, who have used Yo-kai in fortune telling for many generations.
+Bruno is a 13-year-old apprentice shaman and the oldest of the Arihoshi siblings, who have used Yo-kai in fortune telling for many generations.
 Unlike Summer and Cole, he is capable of using spells and incantations.
-He also possesses the Yo-kai Watch Animas, allowing him to used Celestial Disks and summoning Celestial Yo-kai.
+He also possesses the Yo-kai Watch Animas, allowing him to used Celestial Disks to summon Celestial Yo-kai.
 In Yo-kai Watch Shadowside, he runs the Yo-kai Detective Agency alongside Summer and Cole.